Gargamel: Conflict with the Smurfs

-To try and cause trouble to the Smurfs, Gargamel has created other Smurfs, most notably Smurfette.
-Smurfette was adopted by the Smurfs, but Sassette the Smurfling, created by the other Smurflings, was made from the same clay that Gargamel used for Smurfette.
-Sassette refers to Gargamel as "Pappy Gargamel".
-She is the only one in the Smurf village who wishes to see some good in him.
+In his endeavors to torment the Smurfs, Gargamel has even created other Smurfs, most notably Smurfette.
+While Smurfette is eventually adopted by the Smurfs, Sassette Smurfling, created by the other Smurflings, is shaped from the same clay Gargamel used for Smurfette.
+Sassette holds a unique perspective in the Smurf village, referring to Gargamel as 'Pappy Gargamel' and hoping to find some redeeming qualities in him.

-In the modern adaptions, his goal in the two live-action films and The Lost Village is to extract the Smurf's essence to become the most powerful sorcerer and conquer the world.
+In more modern adaptations, such as the two live-action films and 'The Lost Village', Gargamel's goal shifts to extracting the essence of Smurfs to attain ultimate sorcerous power and conquer the world.